aboyington/able-gala-2025/DEVELOPMENT.md

 - Various mobile devices
 - Older browser versions if needed

-## Hosting Migration
+### Hosting Migration

 ### Current Setup
 - Local MAMP server
 - Port 80
-- Static files only
+- Static files + PHP handler for newsletter

-### Production Requirements
+### Production Bundle
-- Static hosting (Netlify, Vercel, etc.)
-- or Traditional web hosting
-- SSL certificate recommended
-- Domain configuration
+- `/Users/anthony/Sites/ableorg.ca-production` (ready to upload folder)

 ### Migration Steps
-1. Upload all files to web host
+1. Upload contents of `ableorg.ca-production/` to your host’s `gala2025` path
-2. Configure domain DNS
-3. Test all functionality
-4. Update any absolute URLs
-5. Set up redirects if needed
+2. Verify OG/Twitter images and JSON-LD resolve at the live domain
+3. Test newsletter (no navigation to newsletter.php; JSON response handled by JS)
+4. If using reCAPTCHA, set `RECAPTCHA_SECRET` on server and add `window.RECAPTCHA_SITE_KEY` in index.html
+5. Configure SMTP if using PHPMailer for higher reliability (optional)

 ## Future Enhancements